-Social Studies 9, 10 are courses required for high school graduation.
-The content varies with each grade level but geographic and historical focus is common as is the teaching of the knowledge and skills necessary to master the next grade level.
+The high school graduation requirements for Social Studies include Social Studies 9, Social Studies 10, and a minimum of 1 Senior Social Studies 12 elective.
+There is a focus on geographic thinking and historical thinking skills in all Social Studies courses.
 Current events are studied throughout the grades.
-Each course will stress a variety of teaching methods and include lectures, seminars, student presentations, discussions and guest speakers.
+Each course will stress a variety of teaching methods and include lectures, seminars, student presentations, discussions, and guest speakers.
 Audio-visual support materials such as films, podcasts, photographs and videos are also used.
-The department also offers the following electives: Economics 12, Law Studies 12, Comparative Cultures 12, Human and Physical Geography 12, Social Justice 12, 20th Century World History 12 and First Nations 12.
+The department offers the following electives: 20th Century World History 12, BC First Peoples 12, Comparative Cultures 12, Human Geography 12, Law Studies 12, Philosophy 12, and Social Justice 12.